 We brought our picnic food, a few drinks and a blanket from the flea market to watch the sun go down.
 It felt surreal sitting in the warm autumn evening in an area with so much history.
 We visited Tempelhofer three times during our stay!

 3. Dance into the late hours of the morning

-Ari and I are both techno fans and were thrilled to be in the techno capital of the world.
+We are both techno fans and were thrilled to be in the techno capital of the world.
 Berlin has an incredible night scene with some clubs opening Friday at 11:55pm and closing Monday at 12pm.
-Kudos to anyone who's actually partied non-stop that long.
+Kudos to anyone who has actually partied non-stop that long.
 The best we managed was a night out until 7:30am the next day.
 Once inside you're given stickers to place on the camera of your phone.
 No Photos Allowed!
-I love this rule.
+We love this rule.
 The club is a safe space inside to let loose and dance like a freak if you want to ;)

 There are door politics in Berlin and tourists are regularly denied entrance to Berlin's top clubs.
 Make sure you know the name of the event you're going to and the headlining artist.
 Try speaking in German the best you can, even if it's just hello.
 Berliners tend to wear dark relaxed clothes and regular shoes you can dance in, no heels and no collared shirts!
 Most clubs open at midnight and don't get busy until 2am.